Soccer Biting and Spitting

 What are the consequences of being called for biting or spitting on an opponent in soccer?

-The penalty for biting or spitting on an opposing player in soccer varies depending on the league and rules.
-The action typically results in a direct free kick from the spot of the foul or a penalty kick if the offense happens in the penalty box or off the field.
+Biting or spitting typically results in a direct free kick from the spot of the foul or a penalty kick if the offense happens in the penalty box or off the field.
 The offending player may even be penalized after the match has concluded either by a suspension from future games or a significant fine.

 Can you be suspended for biting or spitting on an opponent in soccer?

-A player can and has been suspended for biting or spitting on an opponent in soccer.
+A player can definitely be suspended for biting or spitting on an opponent in soccer.
 Some referees may even throw the player who performed the act out of the game while still going on.
 The range and length of the ban or suspension are dependent on the severity of the action and the league they are playing in.
 Suspensions can range from one game to an indefinite number of games.
-The level of punishment is ultimately up to the individual level of the sports governing body's discretion and their respective rules and regulations.